 You should seek medical advice for the following reasons:

 A history and thorough examination, including nail fold capillaroscopy, should be undertaken to determine if symptoms are due to primary or secondary Raynaud phenomenon.
 Investigations include blood tests and possibly, X-rays or other types of imaging.

 Diagnosis of any underlying disease, or predisposition to disease, may lead to specific treatment.
 Drugs causing vasoconstriction should be discontinued, if possible.

 First line medications for primary Raynaud phenomenon include calcium channel blockers, such as nifedipine or diltiazem.
 Verapamil appears ineffective.
 The calcium channel blockers act by dilating the small blood vessels, thereby increasing the blood flow to the peripheries.
 The dose may be gradually increased if necessary.
 It is important that blood pressure is monitored.
 Sildenafil has also been reported to be of benefit.

 There are promising reports that botulinum toxin injections into the neurovascular bundles at the palmar arch at the base of the digits result in rapid reduction in pain and can heal digital ulcers.

 Very severe disease that is resulting in ulceration or resorption of the fingertips may be treated by an intravenous infusion of prostacyclin.
 This requires admission to hospital for a few days.

-Other agents reported to be helpful include topical nitroglycerin, topical L-arginine, and losartan.
+Other agents reported to be helpful in Raynaud phenomenon include topical nitroglycerin, topical L-arginine, and losartan.
 In patients with low blood pressure, oral L-arginine, vitamin E, low-dose aspirin, dypyridamole, niacin and pentoxifylline may be tried.